 The parking areas are located, designed and developed to foster and implement the planned mobility system for the area; buffer surrounding land uses; minimize visibility; prevent conflicts between vehicles and pedestrians and cyclists; minimize stormwater run-off and the heat-island effect; and achieve a safe, efficient, and harmonious development because the parking requirements of the LMP will be met through the provision of a two-car garage for each unit and additional parking in the driveways.
-Each single-family residence includes an enclosed two-car garage (tandem configuration) and one guest parking space in the driveway.
+Each single-family residence includes an enclosed two-car garage and two exterior parking spaces in the driveway and each duplex unit features an enclosed two-car garage (tandem configuration) and one guest parking space in the driveway.

-D. Down-directed and shielded lighting and lighting fixtures are designed to complement buildings, be of appropriate scale, provide adequate light over walkways and parking areas to create a sense of pedestrian safety, minimize light pollution and trespass, and avoid creating glare.
+Down-directed and shielded lighting and lighting fixtures are designed to complement buildings, be of appropriate scale, provide adequate light over walkways and parking areas to create a sense of pedestrian safety, minimize light pollution and trespass, and avoid creating glare.